Thomas Charles Wright: Founding father of the Ecuadorian Navy

-The revolutionary independence struggles ended with the unfolding liberation of South America countries, and Wright settled in Ecuador where he helped establish the Ecuadorian Navy and helped create the Ecuadorian naval school that was named in his honor.
+The revolutionary independence struggles ended with the unfolding liberation of South America countries, and Wright settled in Ecuador where he helped his superior, Admiral Illingworth, establish the Ecuadorian Navy and helped create the second Ecuadorian naval school that was named in his honor.

 Post independence war with Peru

 The downfall and expulsion of the Spanish colonial power later led to land disputes and new wars among the South American home nations that once were united against Spain.
 In 1827, Peruvian President José Lamar invaded Bolivia, then invaded Ecuador.

 Wright had settled in Ecuador after the ousting of the Spanish, and now he took up the cause of defending his new adopted homeland.
 Wright's navy fought two battles with the Peruvians in the Gulf of Guayaquil.

 Battle of Punta Malpelo

 President Bolívar resolved to declare war against Peru on 3 June 1828.
 Antonio José de Sucre, who had been the President of Bolivia since 1826, resigned his office (under duress) and was appointed Commander of the Gran Colombian Army.

 The Peruvian declaration of war against Gran Colombia occurred on 3 July 1828 when the Peruvian Government, under President Jose de La Mar, ordered a mobilization of its ground and naval forces.
 The first engagement of the conflict took place on 31 August of that year when the Peruvian corvette Libertad, under the command of Carlos García del Postigo, was on patrol in international waters to the west of the Gulf of Guayaquil with the purpose of blockading that port, was attacked by the Gran Colombian ships Pichincha and Guayaquileña under the command of Thomas Charles Wright, off Punta Malpelo.
 During the battle both sides were forced to disengage with heavy loss of life on board their vessels.
 Wright was injured in the fighting, as was Postigo who was severely wounded and fled, and the blockade on the city was lifted.